omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- break user sign up into two or more pages, first page has basic info (name, username, password, email, is athlete/coach etc)
+  - second page can have more specific stuff based on their athlete/coach choice on first page
+  - not sure which page should ask about sports, probably second
+    - if athlete ask what sport they mainly focus on, if coach what sports do their athletes play and what sport do they play etc.
+- add main_sport field to user model
 - add is_completed_rx and is_completed_scaled to result model?
 - Create request model for athlete/coach requests
   - when adding a coach or athlete, send a request to that person.